approov/quickstart-python-flask-token-check/docs/approov-shapes-demo-server.md

 ### Endpoints Protected by an Approov Token

-This endpoint requires a `approov-token` header and depending on the boolean value for the environment variable `APPROOV_ENABLED` we will have 2 distinct behaviours.
+This endpoint requires a `approov-token` header and depending on the boolean value for the environment variable `APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN` we will have 2 distinct behaviours.
 When being set to `true` we refuse to fulfil the request and when set to `false` we will let the request pass through.
-For both behaviours we always log the result of checking the Approov token and any exception that may occur during the process.
+For both behaviours we log the result of checking the Approov token id the environment variable `APPROOV_LOGGING_ENABLED` is set to `true`.

-The default behaviour is to have `APPROOV_ENABLED` set to `true`, but you may feel more comfortable to have it setted to `false` during the initial deployment, until you are confident that you are only refusing bad requests to your API server.
+The default behaviour is to have `APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN` set to `true`, but you may feel more comfortable to have it setted to `false` during the initial deployment, until you are confident that you are only refusing bad requests to your API server.

 #### /shapes - missing the Approov token header

-Make sure that the `.env` file contains `APPROOV_ENABLED` set to `true`.
+Make sure that the `.env` file contains `APPROOV_ABORT_REQUEST_ON_INVALID_TOKEN` set to `true`.

 Cancel current server session with `ctrl+c` and start it again with: